 The precious goods of earth's expanses,

-Let this my spirit leave in peace.
+Let this my soul in peace avoid.

 To him will ever heaven come

 Who can in poverty be wealthy.